Roman-Octavian/docker-compose-vite-express-postgres-boilerplate/README.md

 npm run compose:up
 ```

-Wait for Docker compose to finish, and then setup Drizzle:
+Wait for Docker compose to finish, and then setup Drizzle in another terminal instance:

 ```bash
 npm run drizzle:init